OTA-Insight/ember-computed-macro-codemod/transforms/computed-macro/README.md

-# computed-property-macro
+# computed-macro

 ## Usage

 ```
-npx ember-computed-property-macro-codemod path/of/files/ or/some**/*glob.js
+npx ember-computed-macro-codemod path/of/files/ or/some**/*glob.js
 ```

 ## Local Usage
 ```
-node ./bin/cli.js computed-property-macro path/of/files/ or/some**/*glob.js
+node ./bin/cli.js computed-macro path/of/files/ or/some**/*glob.js
 ```

 ## Input / Output